 Ideally, it would help if you had a CTO or a senior developer to evaluate candidates’ tech skills.
 You can also use online coding test tools (Codility, HackerRank) to help you in the process.

 Evaluate soft skills

-The cost of hiring a developer always depends on different aspects: are you looking for an in-house engineer, or want to hire a contractor, or need a freelance .Net developer; are you considering the developers from the US only, or are you open to offshore.
-The developer’s location, experience, and skills influence the price you’ll have to pay.
+The cost of hiring a developer always depends on different aspects — are you looking for an in-house engineer, want to hire a contractor, or need a freelance .Net developer?
+Are you considering developers from the US only, or are you open to offshore?
+The developer’s location, experience, and skills all influence salary requirements.

-In the table below, you can see the comparison of the average cost of hiring an in-house US .Net developer vs. hiring a contractor with YouTeam vs. hiring a freelancer on Upwork.
+The table below compares the average cost of hiring an in-house US .Net developer vs. hiring a contractor with YouTeam vs. hiring a freelancer on Upwork.
 To understand the final cost of hiring, we have added information about extra expenses and hiring costs.